Skip to main content

 How to get a contractor license bond in New York?

 Since New York has no state license, the process depends on where you work.
-For NYC: (1) Register with the NYC Department of Consumer and Worker Protection (DCWP), (2) Purchase a $20,000 surety bond naming DCWP as Certificate Holder, OR enroll in the DCWP Trust Fund for $200, (3) Submit bond documentation and proof of payment, (4) Complete consumer protection compliance training, (5) Obtain your NYC business license.
-NYC processing takes 30-45 days.
+For NYC: (1) Register with the NYC Department of Consumer and Worker Protection (DCWP), (2) Purchase a $20,000 surety bond naming DCWP as Certificate Holder, OR enroll in the DCWP Trust Fund for $200, (3) Submit your application with bond/Trust Fund proof, insurance, and business documents, (4) Have one owner or officer pass the 30-question DCWP exam (21 correct to pass), (5) Receive your license.
+Full DCWP processing typically runs 6-10 weeks — budget accordingly before starting residential work in the five boroughs.
 The bond must not expire before the end of the licensing period.
-For the full process, read our guide at /how-to-get-a-surety-bond/.
+For the full process, read our guide on how to get a surety bond.
+Note that Nassau, Suffolk, Westchester, and Rockland counties license separately with their own bond requirements.

 Does New York State require a contractor license bond?